 The Company faces significant competition in all of its businesses from providers of similar products and services, including competition with regard to identifying and pursuing acquisition candidates.
 The Company also encounters strong competition throughout its businesses from both public corporations and private firms in attracting and retaining qualified employees.
-As the Company has clients across various geographies, industries and scale, the competitive landscape is complex and varies across these numerous markets.
+As the Company has clients across various geographies, industries and sizes, the competitive landscape is complex and varies across numerous markets.
 In addition to the discussion below, see "Risks Relating to the Company Generally - Competitive Risks," in Part I, Item 1A of this report.

 Risk and Insurance Services.
 The Company's combined insurance and reinsurance services businesses are global in scope.
-Our insurance and reinsurance businesses compete principally on sophistication, range, quality and cost of the services and products they offer to clients.
-The Company encounters strong competition from other insurance and reinsurance brokerage firms that operate on a global, regional, national or local scale, from a large number of regional and local firms in the United States, the United Kingdom, the European Union and elsewhere, from insurance and reinsurance companies that market, distribute and service their insurance and reinsurance products without the assistance of brokers or agents and from other businesses, including commercial and investment banks, accounting firms, consultants and online platforms, that provide risk-related services and products or alternatives to traditional insurance brokerage services.
+Our insurance and reinsurance businesses compete principally on the sophistication, range, quality and cost of the services and products they offer to clients.
+The Company encounters strong competition from other insurance and reinsurance brokerage firms that operate on a global, regional, national or local scale in every geography in which it operates, from insurance and reinsurance companies that market, distribute and service their insurance and reinsurance products without the assistance of brokers and from other businesses, including commercial and investment banks, accounting firms, consultants and online platforms, that provide risk-related services and products or alternatives to traditional insurance brokerage services.
 In addition, third party capital providers have entered the insurance and reinsurance risk transfer market offering products and capital directly to the Company's clients.
 Their presence in the market increases the competitive pressures that the Company faces.

-Certain insureds and groups of insureds have established programs of self-insurance (including captive insurance companies) as a supplement or alternative to traditional third-party insurance, thereby reducing in some cases their need for third-party insurance placements.
+Certain insureds and groups of insureds have established programs of self-insurance as a supplement or alternative to purchasing traditional third-party insurance, thereby reducing in some cases their need for third-party insurance placements.
 Certain insureds also obtain coverage directly from insurance providers.
-There are also many other providers of managing general agency, affinity programs and private client services, including specialized firms, insurance companies and other institutions.
+There are also many other providers of managing general agency, affinity programs and private client services that compete with the Company's offerings.

 Consulting.
 The Company's consulting businesses face strong competition from other privately and publicly held worldwide and national companies, as well as regional and local firms.
 These businesses generally compete on the basis of the range, quality and cost of the services and products they provide to clients.
-Competitors include independent consulting and outsourcing firms, as well as consulting and outsourcing operations affiliated with accounting, information systems, technology and financial services firms.
+Competitors include independent consulting, broking and outsourcing firms, as well as consulting, broking and outsourcing operations affiliated with larger accounting, information systems, technology and financial services firms.
 Mercer's investments business faces competition from many sources, including investment consulting firms (many of which offer delegated services), investment management firms and other financial institutions.
 In some cases, clients have the option of handling the services provided by Mercer and Oliver Wyman Group internally, without assistance from outside advisors.